cswitzer85/portfolio/README.md

 * [portfolio](https://cswitzer85.github.io/portfolio/ "Cody Switzer's portfolio")

 ## Usage
     This webiste operates just like any other website, click on the links to view different content.
+The `resume`, `GitHub` & `LinkedIn` tabs will take you to the associated websites.

 ## Contributing
 This project is an ongoing representation of my personal progress.
 If you'd like to extend advise or comment on the project, please use the contact information below.